Missing Data

 So far, we've considered data that is missing and recorded as "unavailable" or another similar value.

 There are other ways in which data can be missing, incomplete, or otherwise unrealistic.
-We'll demonstrate a few examples here and a few more on the page about measurement errors, although more are possible.
+We'll demonstrate a few examples here and a few more on the page about measurement errors.
+Many more possibilities exist.

 Truncated Data